sctincman/cljs-game/doc/notes.md

 Components cannot update other components, but must trigger signals (no need to worry about a large mutable state between systems, and no need to worry how to thread a immutable object through spaghetti code)

 Component and Entity implement signals?

+No, have entities be *just* data.
+Systems implement signals.
+FSM *system* `propagates` a state-change?

+## Input/movement FSM
+Define behavior in system.
+A movement FSM is a specific system.
+If there is different behavior, either have it data-dependent or just make a new FSM (maybe a DSL to make this easier).

+Define state in state. `{:id :player :movement {:state :moving-right} ...}`

+Have input/AI be just data in the player (no holding signals). eg. `{:id :player :input {"a" :move-left "d" :move-right}}`

+Input system then finds entities with `:input` and maps the input using the map. ...but what then?

+* Command queue?
+* Globa objects? eg, how to pause the game?